CloudLabs-MOC/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

 + Called the API from the Azure Cloud Shell
 + Exported the project

-## You have successfully completed the lab, proceed with the next exercises.
+## You have successfully completed this exercise, click on Next >> proceed with the next exercises.